Empowering Communities Across Africa

 Senior Legal Consultant and advocate

-True advocacy is rooted in justice and at PARPACA, our legal team ensures that every campaign, every partnership, and every policy recommendation is grounded in law.
+True advocacy is rooted in justice.
+At PARPACA, our legal team ensures that every campaign, partnership, and policy recommendation is firmly grounded in the law.

 Eugenge Dudu Afande